-Instructor Ra ting

-Poor Fair Average Good Excellent

-Please rate the overall quality of this instructor 1 2 3 4 5

-Strongly Disagree Disagree Neither Agree nor Disagree Agree Strongly Agree The instructor was prepared for class.
+Instructor Rating Please rate the overall quality of this instructor Poor 1 Fair 2 Average 3 Good 4 Excellent 5 Strongly Disagree Disagree Neither Agree nor Disagree Agree Strongly Agree The instructor was prepared for class.
 1 2 3 4 5 The instructor presented material in an understandable manner.
 1 2 3 4 5 The instructor was able to improve my understanding of the subject matter.
 1 2 3 4 5 The instructor created an environment that supported learning.
 1 2 3 4 5 The instructor adequately explained course requirements.
-1 2 3 4 5 The instructor was available to me if I needed to contact them.
+1 2 3 4 5 The instructor was available to me if I needed to confact them.
 1 2 3 4 5 The instructor provided useful feedback.
 1 2 3 4 5 The instructor clearly explained the standards for graded material.
 1 2 3 4 5 I would recommend this instructor to other students.
 1 2 3 4 5

-Course Ratings

-Poor Fair Average Good Excellent Please rate the overall quality of this course.
+Course Ratings Poor Fair Average Good Excellent Please rate the overall quality of this course.
 1 2 3 4 5 Please rate the textbook used in this course.
 1 2 3 4 5 Please rate the other required materials used in this course.
 1 2 3 4 5